keenlooks/keenlooks.github.io/_pages/cv.md

 Highlighted Experience
 ======
+* Summer Intern at Massachusetts Institute of Technology Lincoln Laboratory
+  * Summer 2021
+  * Worked with Dr Ross Allen on an intrinsic augmentation to cooperative reinforcement learning that incentivizes accommodative behavior in agents, resulting in demonstrated zero-shot coordination.
+Paper to appear at AAMAS 2022.

 * Deep Learning Researcher at Department of Defense (DoD) Research Directorate (RD)
   * Spring 2017 to Fall 2019
   * Customizes dense neural nets, recurrent neural nets, generative adversarial networks, and reinforcement learning networks to aid in solving Intelligence Community (IC) problems.
 Attended NeurIPS and other AI related conferences.